Virginia Addiction Treatment

 The rapid increase of prescription medication abuse has led to the addition of methadone clinics in Virginia.
 Methadone is used to help subside the uncomfortable withdrawal symptoms associated with an opioid or heroin addiction.

 Methadone clinics offer several treatment services such as outpatient maintenance, detox programs and long-term methadone maintenance.
-An addiction treatment provider will be able to discuss the best option for your recovery.
 It’s important to note that methadone should not be the only method in overcoming an addiction.
 A comprehensive recovery plan will provide the greatest chance for long-term recovery and sobriety.

 Over the course of one day in 2013, more than 5,000 Virginia residents received methadone as part of their treatment for substance abuse.